Falcon Trail Takes Flight in Stanly County | Catawba Lands Conservancy

 Riemann’s biggest piece of advice for trail organizers: Get your easements (a legal agreement granting the right to use someone else’s land for the purpose of a trail) as quickly as you can.
 “When we started, people gave strong verbal commitments, but in a few cases we didn’t get the easement quick enough.
 In one case, when we went back to formalize the easement, the property had been sold, and the new owner didn’t want to participate.
 You need to get these things on paper as soon as possible,” Riemann says.

 “We’re not doing trails like in a big city, where they can issue bonds and spend multiple millions of dollars.
 But even if we’re just doing a natural-surface trail now, by getting the properties in place, we’ve got the connectivity.
 At some point they can do something more, but only if the route is available.
-It’s a lot cheaper now than it will be 20 year from now.”
+It’s a lot cheaper now than it will be 20 years from now.”

-for recreation and transportation, they support our local economy.
+Riemann says he sees being part of the Thread Trail as a big plus for the community.
+“Not only are trails good for recreation and transportation, they support our local economy.
 We don’t have the resources of bigger municipalities.
 Being part of the Carolina Thread Trail network is a great boost to our local efforts.”

 X